nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Test case: `remove 100`<br>
       Expected: No endpoint is deleted.
 Error details shown in the result display, with a result message saying `Index provided is not within...`
-      Other incorrect remove commands to try: `remove x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer size). <br>
+      Other incorrect remove commands to try: `remove x` (where x is larger than the list size, and is a positive integer that is less than the maximum integer size).

 ### List all endpoints